 There are 3 describes precise ways to brewing a perfect cup of coffee.

 Step one: Grinding Your Beans

 Purchase a quality burr grinder which is arguably the most important equipment one needs to add to the coffee making process.
-This is important because a better coffee taste better when it is brewed immediately after grinding.
+This is important because a better coffee tastes better when it is brewed immediately after grinding.
 The aggregate beans size is very crucial since they relate directly to the surface area exposed to the mass of hot water.
 If you don’t grind to finer aggregate size, the brewing will not be successful.
 Simply because the amount surface area in exposed to the mass of water will be least.
-The grind should not also be too fine there will be over extraction leading to undesirable compound known as “bitters”.
-It is noted that when there is a consistent grind particles, more-even extraction is allowed leading to more-balanced cup of great coffee.
+The grind should not also be too fine there will be over extraction leading to the undesirable compound known as “bitters”.
+It is noted that when there is a consistent grind particle, more even extraction is allowed leading to a more balanced cup of great coffee.
 It is also important to note that the grind beans must be fresh. i.e within the period of 2weeks after roasting.

 Step two: Using a digital scale